 The figures below include examples of acceptable and unacceptable responses.

-3.1.5.6 Large Voltage Disturbance Test (for Resources other than IRR or inverter-based Resources)
+3.1.5.6 Large Voltage Disturbance Test (for Resources other than Inverter-Based Resources)

 Apply a three-phase fault at the POI for 4 cycles (i.e. apply a step change to zero voltage at the POI for 4 cycles and then a step change back to nominal voltage).
 The facility should inject reactive power during the fault.
 Following the fault the facility should return to a stable operating point with full real power output.
 Any oscillations should be well damped.